-In the field of security, it is well known that there is always a weak link that is often the end user.
+In the field of security, it is well known that there is always a weak link which is often the end user.
 For a long time, it has been portrayed in cybersecurity by an innocent hand that plugs an external USB drive to a computer connected to sensitive data.
 This time is far behind us.
-Nowadays the consumerization of ICT products has pushed employees to use their personal devices in professional environment.
+Nowadays, the consumerisation of ICT products has pushed employees to use their personal devices in a professional environment.
 The BYOD trend is now a reality that could be a threat as well as a benefit depending on how it is managed.

 But what is BYOD exactly?
-This acronym is used for Bring Your Own Device and means that employees of a company are given permission to work, and thus access their company’s data, with their own computers, tablets or cell phones.
-This trend has been normalized in recent years due to the decline in the price of technology devices, their increased capacity and their adoption by a growing segment of the population.
-In addition, employers and employees find their interest despite obvious risks in terms of safety.
+This acronym is used for Bring Your Own Device and means that employees of a company are given permission to work, and thus access their company’s data, with their own computers, tablets, or mobile phones.
+This trend has been normalised in recent years due to the decline in the price of technology devices, their increased capacity, and their adoption by a growing segment of the population.
+Also, employers and employees find their interest despite obvious risks in terms of safety.

-The direct benefits of BYOD rely in the gain of flexibility and productivity for employees and an economic advantage for SMEs, with private devices being more efficient than those provided by the IT department.
+The direct benefits of BYOD rely on the gain of flexibility and productivity for employees and economic advantages for SMEs, with private devices being more efficient than those provided by the IT department.
 Considering that employees are often more attentive to their personal data, the use of the same device in their private and professional life is an incentive to become more involved in the application of cybersecurity best practices.

 This technology can be directly implemented in the device by the manufacturer or can be purchased from a private company that also provides customer service and regular updates.

-The most important factor in any cybersecurity strategy is always the human being.
+The most important factor in any cybersecurity strategies is always a human being.